joedefen/wordle-guess4/README.md

 ## A Few Resources
 * [Wordle - The New York Times](https://www.nytimes.com/games/wordle/index.html) - the "official" game.
 * [Wordle Unlimited Practice Game | WordPlay](https://wordplay.com/) - play wordle 24/7 ;-)
+* [Wordle Solver](https://jonathanolson.net/wordle-solver/) - not much fun as a computer slave, but it suggest the lowest possible average tries is 3.42 (which is interesting to know).